 Course code: MSc: MC8AM Level: 7

-Our online MSc Psychology degree covers the core areas of psychology and is ideally suited to anyone who doesn’t hold a full psychology undergraduate degree but wants to pursue a career in psychology.
+Our online MSc Psychology degree covers the core areas of psychology and is ideally suited to anyone who wants to pursue a career in psychology.

 Choose a Postgraduate Diploma or MSc

 We've designed this course so that it's flexible to suit you.
 It will take you 15 months – 2 years* to complete the Postgraduate Diploma Psychology.

 The MSc can be completed in 2-3 years and gives you the opportunity to further explore the breadth of this exciting subject by studying one of our optional modules including Psychology in Education, Forensic Applications, Clinical Applications, or Developmental Disorders.